Nusiq/regolith-filters/system_template/README.md

 - The `my_texture_entity.png` file will be copied to the `RP/textures/entity/my_system/my_texture_entity.png` path.
 - The `my_model.geo.json` file will be copied to the `RP/models/entity/my_system/my_model.geo.json` path.

+# Plugins

+The plugins are Python files stored in `_plugins` foler.
+There are two types of plugins:
+- global plugins - stored in `<filters-data>/system_template/_plugins` folder.
+These are shared between all systems.
+- local plugins - stored in `<filters-data>/system_tempalte/<system>/_plugins` folder.
+These are specific to the system.

+Plugins are executed using `exec` function, and then their local scope is merged with the scope of the system.

+The priority of the data defined by plugins, and local and global scopes is as follows (things higher on the list are overriden by things lower on the list):
+- global plugins
+- global scope.json
+- local plugins
+- local _scope.json

+It is recommended to use the plugins only for defining functions.
+The data should be defined in the _scope.json files and in the global scope file of system_template.
+Plugins can run arbitrary code, but it is not recommended to use them for anything else than defining functions.

+When you do a fresh install of the system_template filter in your project, the default global plugins folder will contain one file - `_default.py`.
+This file defines a plugin that imports following objects and modules from Python's standard library:
+- `math`
+- `random`
+- `uuid`
+- `pathlib.Path`

 # The log file